MicrosoftDocs/cpp-docs/docs/vs-2015/mfc/reference/clistctrl-class.md

 ```

 ### Return Value
  A combination of the extended styles currently in use by the list view control.
-For a descriptive list of these extended styles, see the [Extended List View Styles](http://msdn.microsoft.com/library/windows/desktop/bb774732) topic in the [!INCLUDE[winSDK](../Token/winSDK_md.md)].
+For a descriptive list of these extended styles, see the [Extended List View Styles](http://msdn.microsoft.com/library/windows/desktop/bb774732) topic in the Windows SDK.

 ### Remarks
- This member function implements the behavior of the Win32 macro, [ListView_GetExtendedListViewStyle](http://msdn.microsoft.com/library/windows/desktop/bb761264), as described in the [!INCLUDE[winSDK](../Token/winSDK_md.md)].
+ This member function implements the behavior of the Win32 macro, [ListView_GetExtendedListViewStyle](http://msdn.microsoft.com/library/windows/desktop/bb761264), as described in the Windows SDK.

 ### Example
   See the example for [CListCtrl::SetExtendedStyle](#clistctrl__setextendedstyle).